-Tutorial3A.pzbrf Based on your performance, we have decided to accelerate your training.
-Expect no special treatment, you will be pushed harder than ever!
+Tutorial3A.pzbrf Good morning, Herr Oberst.
+Based on your performance, we have decided to accelerate your training.
+Expect no special treatment, however; you will be pushed harder than ever!

-Your next mission is to occupy the cities currently controlled by your Blue team opponent Northeast of your forces.
-Do not be fooled by the relatively short distance to your objectives, the rugged terrain weighs heavily in favour of your enemy, especially the river that separates you from your final objective.
+Your next mission is to occupy the cities currently controlled by your Blue team opponent northeast of your forces.
+Do not be fooled by the relatively short distance to your objectives; the rugged terrain weighs heavily in favor of your enemy, especially the river that separates you from your final objective.